usman2x/kafka-practice/web-ui-kafka.md

 # UI For Apache Kafka

+Some Considerations before deep dive into Kafka-UI
+* Kafka UI is a management tool, not a Kafka broker.
+It requires an existing Kafka cluster to connect to.
+* It’s great for testing and exploring Kafka without writing code or using complex CLI commands.
+* It supports creating topics, producing messages, and monitoring consumer lag.
+* You can integrate it with Kafka Connect and Schema Registry for a more complete data pipeline.
+* It doesn’t include built-in consumers, but you can easily create one using Java/Spring or any other Kafka client library.

 Docker command is setting up the Kafka UI container and configuring it to connect to your local Kafka cluster
 ```
 docker run -d \